pappyangel/RemeberThis/README.md

 # RememberThis

+### The following list includes the work done in the B2C Branch

 ### The following list includes the work done in the Read Branch
 - Added Persist service
 - file size check moved to file picker method